arielgabbay/tau-0368.3539/README.md

 * `mbedtls_ssl_handshake` and `mbedtls_ssl_handshake_step` in `library/ssl_tls.c`.
 * `mbedtls_ssl_handshake_server_step` and `ssl_parse_client_key_exchange` in `library/ssl_tls12_server.c`.
 * `ssl_parse_encrypted_pms` in `library/ssl_tls12_server.c`
   * Here we added the sending of alert messages according to unpadding results.
 We also set the return value of the function to `MBEDTLS_ERR_SSL_DECODE_ERROR`, which is handled in `main` as described above.
-The error value in the alert message is determined by the error value returned; we added an error value, `MBEDTLS_ERR_RSA_PADDING_ORACLE`, to unpadding functions; this return value indicates the oracle should return that the padding in invalid.
+The error value in the alert message is determined by the error value returned; we added an error value, `MBEDTLS_ERR_RSA_PADDING_ORACLE`, to unpadding functions; this return value indicates the oracle should return that the padding is invalid.
 * `ssl_decrypt_encrypted_pms` in `library/ssl_tls12_server.c`.
 * `mbedtls_pk_decrypt` in `library/pk.c`
   * Here we set the padding scheme on the RSA context struct if needed.